joschulz01/programmierprojekt/README.md

 ```
 ## Run Test Local

 The Robot Framework was used for testing.
 If you are interested, this can also be executed locally.
-Make sure that [Python](https://www.python.org/) is installed
+Make sure that [Python](https://www.python.org/) is installed.
+The Python package “Tkinter” is normally installed by default.
+However, if error messages still occur, the package must be installed later using the command ```sudo apt-get install python3-tk```

 1. Clone the project